bamapookie/analog-binary-infinity-mirror-clock/README.md

-View this project on [CADLAB.io](https://cadlab.io/project/2407).

 # Analog Binary Infinity Mirror Clock

 Plans, parts, and code for building your very own clock that no one can read.
 (Except you... maybe.)

 ## The Concept

-Everyone knows analog clocks.
-2 or 3 hands moving around a clock face, indicating hours, minutes, and sometimes seconds.
-Easy to get a sense of time progressing by watching the hands move around, or gauging the position of one hand in relation to the numbers (or even just the angles) to fill in an appropriate sense of precision.
+Everyone knows analog clocks--2 or 3 hands moving around a clock face, indicating hours, minutes, and sometimes seconds.
+It is easy to get a sense of time progressing by watching the hands move around, or gauging the position of one hand in relation to the numbers (or even just the angles) to fill in an appropriate sense of precision.

-Most people have seen binary clocks.
-Several obscure lights flickering on and off in a seemingly random pattern with no markings to indicate number groupings, then having to decode the lights into a usable number.
+Most people have seen binary clocks--Several obscure lights flickering on and off in a seemingly random pattern with no markings to indicate number groupings, then having to decode the lights into a usable number.
 Some people cheat and use Binary Coded Decimal in order to only have to decode one digit at a time.

 What the world really needs is a way to combine the obscurity and complexity of decoding a binary number into a usable format with the intrinsic sense of progress you get from the movement of the hands of an analog clock.

-Thus began my plan to build a Binary Analog Clock!
+Thus began my quest to build a Binary Analog Clock!
 11 hands moving around a clock face with only a '0' and a '1' to adorn it.
 Now how the #^%\$% am I going to build a clock with 11 hands?
 I searched Google.
-Couldn't find anything remotely resembling a kit for building a 11 handed clock.
+Couldn't find anything remotely resembling a kit for building an 11 handed clock.
 (IKR?)
 So I sat on it for a while, then I saw an infinity mirror with NeoPixels in it, and it clicked.
 The infinity mirror effect could look like a line, and radiating in from pixels on the outer ring, it could look like a hand.
 I finally had my plan.
 I dropped a boatload of money on Adafruit and my local MicroCenter (See the materials list below, and thanks LadyAda for having such a fantastic operation.) and